mj-linane/OR-CS4All-Python-Examples/1.programming-fundamentals-with-makecode/03-scorekeeper-instructions/03-scorekeeper-instructions.md

 ## Topic 1: Constants and Variables

 Computer programs process information.
-Some of the information that is input, stored, and used in a computer program has a value that is constant, meaning it does not change throughout the course of the program.
+Some information that is input, stored, and used in a computer program has a value that is constant, meaning it does not change throughout the course of the program.
 An example of a constant in math is ‘pi’ because ‘pi’ has one value that never changes.
 Other pieces of information have values that vary or change during the running of a program.
 Programmers create variables to hold the value of information that may change.
 In a game program, a variable may be created to hold the player’s current score, since that value would change (hopefully!) during the course of the game.

 ### Discussion